-- The City is unaware of any substantial growth plans of current Oberlin employers - The College states that it does not intend to grow - Housing over 50 years old may need renovation - Rental and owner-occupied proportions will remain the same - Actual residential building permit history for 2000-2015 was used for units provided during that period (14 units total); it is assumed that demand for new housing in the middle and upper price ranges will continue at roughly the same pace - Once rehabilitated, older and smaller housing can play a role in meeting affordable and starter home housing needs for families.
-Seniors, however, may require special housing accessibility renovations for older housing or new single-story, clustered housing that is closer to amenities and provides maintenance-free living.
+- The City is unaware of any substantial growth plans of current Oberlin employers - The College states that it does not intend to grow - Housing over 50 years old may need renovation - The share of renter and owner-occupied housing will remain the same - Actual residential new construction building permit history for 2000-2015 was used for units provided during that period (14 units total); it is assumed that demand for new housing in the middle and upper price ranges will continue at roughly the same pace - Once rehabilitated, older and smaller housing can play a role in meeting affordable and starter home housing needs for families.
+Seniors, however, may require special housing accessibility

+- renovations for older housing or new single-story, clustered housing that is closer to amenities and provides maintenance-free living. - Approximately 10 major renovations have occurred per year from 2013 (date of WRLC property condition assessment) through 2015.